Power of Attorney

 Powers of Attorney

 Using a power of attorney, a person may nominate an agent to act on their behalf in the event they are unable.
-Illinois law has statutory power of attorneys for both property and health care.
+Illinois law has statutory powers of attorney for both property and health care.

 POWER OF ATTORNEY FOR HEALTH CARE